pnayak/dropwizard-spring-annotations/README.md

 See the test classes located within src/test/java/com/pnayak/dropwizard/spring/test for an example.

-This library is available on the public maven repository:
+TODO: I expect to make this library available soon on the public maven repository:

     <dependency>
         <groupId>com.pnayak.dropwizard.spring</groupId>